MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab12_Configure_Purchasing.md

         3. In the **Vendor No.** field, enter **V9002**.

         4. In the **Purch.
 Unit of Measure** field, the value **PCS** is already filled in.
-Click on the Look Up Value button and select **+ New**.
+Select on the Look Up Value button and select **+ New**.

         5. In the opened **Item Units of Measure** page, fill in the following